immers-space/svawc/README.md

     Shadow DOM is not available as the boundary breaks A-Frame's scene graph logic, and the benefits of Shadow DOM are primarily CSS encapsulation which isn't relevant here.
   </dd>
-  <dt>😐 Slots</dt>
+  <dt>😀 Slots</dt>
   <dd>
-    Full slot functionality is available including default and named slots.
+    Full slot functionality is available including default and named slots with the small caveat that the slot content must be wrapped in a <code>template</code> tag.
-    There's an issue with A-Frame compatibility that generates console errors from slotted entities trying to initialize within a document fragment, but it doesn't seem to cause any issues.
-Will work on fixes to avoid those errors.
+    See <a href="https://immers-space.github.io/svawc/tutorial-slots.html">slots tutorial</a> for details.
   </dd>
   <dt>😦 Dependency Injection</dt>
   <dd>